 This is how 2 referees rated Amy:

-In July 2011 Amy graduated with a First Class Honours Degree from the Royal Northern College of Music, where she studied Classical Saxophone with Rob Buckland and performed with the RNCM Big Band under the direction of Mike Hall.
-During her final year of study, Amy was awarded the Martyn Edwards Bursary.
-She was also selected as the only woodwind student to perform in the finals of the RNCM Gold Medal Competition, the highest level competition at the college.
+After growing up in South-West Cornwall, Amy moved to Manchester to study classical saxophone with Rob Buckland at the prestigious Royal Northern College of Music.
+In July 2011 she graduated with a First Class Honours Degree.
+During her college life Amy was featured with the RNCM Big Band performing the Artie Shaw Clarinet Concerto, was awarded the Martyn Edwards Bursary (a scholarship for outstanding jazz performance) and was selected as the only woodwind student to perform in the finals of the RNCM Gold Medal Competition - the highest level competition at the college.

 She has been part of the Best Of Young Jazz Project in 2009, 2010, 2011, 2012 and 2013, as a mentor for young people in the Worcestershire area.
 During the scheme Amy has worked alongside phenomenal bass player and educator Steve Berry, to inspire and teach the students taking part in the BoYJ academy.
 She has also been involved in educating young saxophonists in Anglesey during their Summer Residential Course in 2011 and 2012.

 Making music fun is what is really important, with a keen emphasis on playing by ear as well as from music.
 Students are encouraged to perform in a groups/ensembles between lessons to learn to art of teamwork, and to enjoy the social aspect of playing with others.